pomme-health/pomme-health-website/comprehensive.md

+---
+layout: main-sections
+title: "Continuous"
+---

-# Collaborative
+# Comprehensive

-Interdisciplinary teams don’t communicate effectively.
-They are busy and don’t speak the same language.

-As a result, the health care team is not truly aware of how well the patient is functioning.

-Relevant information is hidden in the medical files as providers work in silos.

-Allowing all providers and the patient to speak the same language allows for true Collaboration.
-Working together allows for better informed decision making.

-Together, we are greater as a whole.
+Diagnoses are just labels.

+A patient's functionality and quality of life should never be defined by their diagnoses.

+POMMe looks at all of the biological, psychological and social factors... a true bio-psycho-model.

+Environment and social factors are frequently not considered when making important care decisions.
+POMMe gathers this information and allows care providers and the patient to make well-informed care plans.